Technical Product Manager • Getir

 - Measure developer productivity: Time-to-10th-PR was a concrete metric that showed real impact.

 - Platform adoption is gradual: Forced adoption fails.
-Let early adopters prove value, then others follow.
+I let early adopters prove value, then others followed.